Photoassociative ionization of Na inside a storage ring

 However, there is no report on investigation of intensity dependence of two color PAI, and the reason why we observe saturation in the 3D case is not fully understood yet.
 In the present experiment, the evolution of the PAI rate constant is observed as a function only of the intensity of the second optical excitation of the process.
 The laser responsible for the first step of PAI (repumping laser) is kept at constant intensity, consequently promoting a constant flux of atomic pairs to the intermediate state $Na + Na^*$.
 After motion along the attractive branch of this state, the flux of pairs can be intercepted by the probe laser (of adjustable intensity) and promoted to the doubly excited state $Na^* + Na^*$, which can finally evolve to short range ionization.
 In this situation, saturation can be due to several different factors.
 According to us, the most important of them would be the limitation of the incoming flux in the intermediate state and the light shift caused by the probe laser.

-Since the first PAI step takes place at constant intensity, the excitation rate to the intermidiate state $Na + Na^*$ is fixed.
+Since the first PAI step takes place at constant intensity, the excitation rate to the intermediate state $Na + Na^*$ is fixed.
 Excitation to the doubly excited state and ionization will therefore always be limited by this rate, which can eventually translate into a saturation behavior as the intensity of the second laser is increased.
 The absence of saturation in the ring configuration could then be due to the constant renewal of the atomic population available for PAI due to the fact that atoms are permanently circulating and that we are only exciting a restricted zone of the cloud.
 In the 3D case though, all the available pairs are exposed to the PAI laser.
 Thus after they are accelerated and ionized, production of new pairs in the right configuration for PAI may require a delay due to thermalization or trapping of new atoms, that could lead to saturation of the process.
+This is in fact in agreement with the fact that the interaction time is on the order of $10^{-8}$ s while the cooling time is at least 10 times longer.
+Therefore ionized atoms are not replaced by the cooling process, creating a saturation behavior.

 On another hand, as the intensity of the probe increases, the light shifts caused onto the intermediate state may decrease the transfer of population to the doubly excited state and reduce the efficiency of the process, also causing a saturation type effect.
-However, light shifts should occur regardless of the collision dimensionnality (1D or 3D) and this is why we think that saturation of the 3D PAI rate constant with the probe intensity is most probably due by limitation of pairs entering the intermediate channel $Na + Na^*$.
-But the variations on the wave-packet dynamics in both dimensionnalities may be such that a difference is expected for the investigated range of intensities.
+However, light shifts should occur regardless of the collision dimensionality (1D or 3D) and this is why we think that saturation of the 3D PAI rate constant with the probe intensity is most probably due to the limitation of pairs entering the intermediate channel $Na + Na^*$.
+But the variations on the wave-packet dynamics in both dimensionalities may be such that a difference is expected for the investigated range of intensities.
 Nevertheless, full explanation provided with a OBE type model is clearly out of the scope of this report, though we hope that some interest may rise for the complex theoretical aspects of this problem.
+In any case, this is just an hypothesis which has to be further experimentally investigated.